carlosbrando/rails21-book/text/01_ActiveRecord/02_has_one.markdown

 	           :source_type => :business
 	end

-Notice that we now have two different ways to retrieve our contacts and we can say what contact **:source_type** we are expecting.
+Notice how we now have two different ways of retrieving our contacts and we can say what contact **:source_type** we are expecting.

 	Client.find(:first).people_contacts
 	Client.find(:first).business_contacts